Login

 How to choose miniature circuit breaker?

-The miniature circuit breaker is mainly used for overload and short circuit protection in the line with rated voltage of 400V and below and rated current of 125A, as well as infrequent operation of motor and infrequent conversion of line.
+The miniature circuit breaker is essential for protecting electrical lines against overload and short circuits, specifically for circuits operating at a rated voltage of 400V and below and rated current of 125A.

 For more information, please visit our website.